History

 • using appropriate vocabulary, both substantive and disciplinary;

-• asking and answering appropriate questions;
+• asking and answering appropriate questions and enquiries;

 • recognising, using and interpreting sources of evidence and information.

 Our curriculum model is influenced by the resources provided by our strategic partner, The Reach Foundation, ensuring that we meet or exceed the ambition of the National Curriculum for KS1 and KS2.
 We consult with Brigshaw High School to ensure smooth progression between KS2 and KS3.
-We use booklets and knowledge organisers in history to ensure that staff and pupils are clear about the knowledge and skills that are being taught.
+We use booklets (Y2-6) and knowledge organisers in History to ensure that staff and pupils are clear about the knowledge and skills that are being taught.